Top 5 This Week

 • WVU Medicine: The state’s academic medical system, centered on J.W.
 Ruby Memorial Hospital in Morgantown (the most comprehensive hospital in the state); operates regional hospitals throughout West Virginia

-• CAMC: Charleston Area Medical Center — the state’s largest hospital system, serving the Kanawha Valley and surrounding region
+• CAMC: Charleston Area Medical Center, now part of Vandalia Health — a major hospital system serving the Kanawha Valley and surrounding region

 • Rural access: Critical Access Hospitals serve rural communities; specialist access may require travel to Morgantown or Charleston for non-emergency care